adjacentlink/emane-guide/guide/site/rf-pipe-radio-model.md

 ### Packet Completion Rate Curves

-The RF Pipe radio model Packet Completion Rate is specified as curve defined via XML.
+The RF Pipe radio model Packet Completion Rate is specified as a curve defined via XML.
 The curve definition comprises a series of SINR values along with their corresponding probability of reception.